[Article was updated on 23.3.2020]

 The cheaper, more cost-efficient option would be to go with a PC build and get a Ryzen processor with as many cores as possible.

 Additionally include at least 32 GB to 64 GB of RAM to fully take advantage of the CPU.
 And lastly, throw in multiple fast SSD hard drives with the NVME interface.
-One for caching and other for rendering.
+One for caching and the other for rendering.

 Speed up rendering by opening 2 and more after effects projects